Buying Advice Guide

 NLO (no load operation)

 PSUs don't push power, PC components draw power.
 Ideally you want to use a bigger power supply than the PC requires due to the power efficiency curve.
 Power supplies are most efficient at 50-70% of their maximum power output.
-So, to keep things as efficient and as cool as possible, we tend to oversize what is needed.
-Although, this isn't really possible on budget builds.
+So, to keep things as efficient and as cool as possible, we tend to oversize what is needed which also gives you headroom for future upgrades.

 We recommend that PCs be further protected by use of a surge protector and this forms an important part of our warranty.